huubl/silverstripe-elemental-countdown/README.md

 ## Usage

-Elemental Count Down Block will add the following Element to your site:
+Elemental Countdown Block will add the following Element to your site:

-* Count Down (to a date/time specified in the cms)
+* Countdown (to a date/time specified in the cms)

 ### Template Notes